Tour Info

 Duration: 3 Hours

 Walking Distance: One mile or 1.6 km.
-Guests must be able to move at a moderate pace.

-Tour Capacity: 4 people minimum / 14 people maximum
+Tour Capacity: 14 people maximum

 Come explore one of the most vibrant and historic neighborhoods in New York City.
 This tour will take you on a journey through the streets of Greenwich Village, where you’ll explore the culture, history, and food of this iconic neighborhood.